SUFIYAN2004/cnn_cat_vs_dog/README.md

 Ensure you have your trained Keras model file saved.

-Rename your model file to model.keras (or update the filename in app.py to match your file).
+Rename your model file to model.h5

-Place model.keras in the same directory as app.py.
+Place model.h5 in the same directory as app.py.

 🚀 How to Run